-Class Description 2023/24 Discount Proposed Discount from 1 st April 2024 Class A Dwellings which are not the sole or main residence, are furnished, but their continuous occupation is restricted by planning regulations to less than 28 days a year.
+Class Description 2024/25 Discount Proposed Discount from 1st April 2025 Class A Dwellings which are not the sole or main residence, are furnished, but their continuous occupation is restricted by planning regulations to less than 28 days a year.
 10% Discount 10% Discount Class B All other dwellings which are not the sole or main residence, are furnished, and their continuous occupation is not restricted by planning regulations to less than 28 days a year.
-No Discount No Discount Class C All dwellings which are unoccupied and substantially unfurnished.
-No Discount No Discount Class D Dwellings that are unoccupied and unfurnished and: require or are undergoing major repair to make them habitable. are undergoing structural alteration. have undergone major repair work to render them habitable, if less than six months have elapsed since the date on which the alteration was substantially completed, and the dwelling has continuously remained unoccupied and unfurnished since that date 50% Discount 50% Discount
+No Discount No Discount

+Class C All dwellings which are unoccupied and No No substantially unfurnished.
+Discount Discount Class D Dwellings that are unoccupied and unfurnished and: • require or are undergoing major repair to make them habitable. • are undergoing structural alteration. • have undergone major repair work to render them habitable, if less than six months have elapsed since the date on which the alteration was substantially completed, and the dwelling has continuously remained unoccupied and 50% Discount 50% Discount unfurnished since that date